 How To Submit Your Manuscript for Review

-If you would like to contact the co-directors in charge of acquisitions with a very brief book pitch (no materials of any kind to be attached), we’ll respond to say whether it interests us or not: write to Eileen A. Fradenburg Joy (firstname.lastname@example.org) and Vincent W.J. van Gerven Oei (email@example.com).
-We receive an overwhelming number of book proposals and only 20-30 manuscripts per year will be accepted for publication in the following year.
-In total we publish approximately 40 books per year, and the remaining books accepted come from our imprints.
+We receive an overwhelming number of book proposals and at the moment we can accept only 20–30 manuscripts per year for publication in the following seasons.
+In total we publish approximately 35 books per year, and the remaining books accepted come from our imprints.

 In order to manage as best we can the flow of proposals as well as our production schedule, our procedure is to only receive and review completed manuscripts accompanied by brief proposals sent to us between May 1 and July 31 of each year (to c-directors Eileen A. Fradenburg Joy, email@example.com and Vincent W.J. van Gerven Oei, firstname.lastname@example.org.
 We won’t read, review, or accept any manuscripts sent to us outside those dates or if they are sent within those months but are not complete.
 As regards books that might not be complete, you can send very brief queries about such any time by email, but we will only respond to say "this interests us" or "this isn't quite right for us," and we won't read or review sample chapters.
 So to reemphasize, we will only review completed manuscripts during our open reviewing period.

 Submissions should include proposals and the manuscript itself.
 By proposal for the book, we mean a brief description of the book’s intellectual and/or historical backgrounds, the intellectual and other work the book emerges from and/or challenges, the overall aims and ambitions of the book, and its organization, with chapter summaries.
 Full manuscripts and proposals must be sent assembled into a single PDF file, including a cover sheet with author name(s), institutional affiliations (if they apply), and contact information.
 Please don’t send any other materials with your submissions, as in, don't include your c.v. or letters of recommendation.